New York City Travel & Tourism

 The Guggenheim is known for its unusual design, as well as its world-renowned content.
 This Frank Lloyd Wright masterpiece holds an amazing collection of modern and contemporary art.

 The former location of the World Trade Center that was destroyed in a terrorist attack on September 11, 2001 is now known as Ground Zero.
-The area is located in lower Manhattan and will feature a memorial entitled "Reflecting Absence."
-There are also plans for a museum that will display artifacts and retell the tale of the attacks.
+The area is located in lower Manhattan and features a memorial & museum entitled "Reflecting Absence."
+The museum displays artifacts and retells the tale of the attacks.

 New York Stock Exchange

 The NYSE is located in the Wall Street financial district.
 It is the largest stock exchange in the United States in terms of dollar volume and second in terms of the number of companies listed.
-Tourist can stop and watch the ever changing stock values scroll by.
+Tourists can stop and watch the ever-changing stock values scroll by.

 The Bronx Zoo is world-famous.
 It opened over a hundred years ago, in 1899, and has been in the forefront of efforts to protect wildlife and educate the public.
 Children will love seeing the animals in replicated natural environments while surrounded by such an urban setting.